corstian/digital-garden/_blog/2022/domain-integration-of-external-interactions.md

 title: "Domain integration of external interactions"
 slug: "domain-integration-of-external-interactions"
 date: "2022-03-17"
-summary: "More often than not a software domain is required to deal with external components and service these must integrate with.
-Here are some considerations around these integration tasks."
-references:
 toc: false
 ---

-#software-development

 Nowadays a software domain is unlikely to properly function on its own.
 Within the complex IT landscape there are a huge number of tools which must be integrated in order to provide an adequate solution delivering the expected value.